AncyJenisha/CSharp/README.md

         phoneValidate:
                 This method checks if the phone number entered by user is valid.

-        GetInput:
-                This method gets input as string and converts it into integer and checks if its valid.

-        GetStringInput:
-                The method gets input and displays message if the string is null or empty.

         namepattern:
                 It has the format for the name.
 It is compared with the name entered by user.

         emailpattern:
                 It has the format for the email and is compared with the email to be entered by user.

         phonepattern:
                 It has the format for the phone number, which is compared to the number entered by user.